sky-shift/skyshift/docs/source/quickstart/quickstart.rst

 Submitting Jobs
 +++++++++++++++++++++++++++++++

-The following is an example of a SkyFlow job:
+The following is an example of a SkyShift job:

 .. code-block:: yaml